 Section I of this white paper described the state tax system for taxing partnership income, including federal conformity and the general state income sourcing principles commonly applied to multistate partnerships.
-Section III will contrast these general sourcing rules with the special sourcing treatment afforded to the income of certain investment partnerships.
+Later, in Section III, the special state sourcing rules for certain investment partnerships are reviewed and compared.